Other health problems

 Conversely, if the cat's lymphocyte count is high, this doesn't mean the cat is super-healthy.
 On the contrary, the cat is likely suffering from one of the following problems:

-• Infection: since part of the body's immune response involves sending lymphocytes to attack disease causing cells, a higher lymphocyte count might mean an infection is present.
+• Infection: since part of the body's immune response involves sending lymphocytes to attack disease-causing cells, a higher lymphocyte count might mean an infection is present.
 The type of infection can be varied, but viral infections commonly result in high lymphocyte counts.
-Infections include cat flu, hepatitis and even leukemia.
+Infections include cat flu, hepatitis, and even leukemia.
 Protozoal and bacterial infections can also lead to higher white blood cell counts.
+Additionally, emerging evidence suggests that chronic infections might play a role in elevated lymphocyte levels, necessitating a thorough examination by a veterinarian.

 What is lymphoma in cats?